IonutBajescu/currency/readme.md

 Because libraries die more often that one would expect, Currency provides the developer with Contracts for every of the Currency's class, allowing his code to remain SOLID while using the best currency conversion library there is.

 ## Tests
-The present library is fully tested, contributors are welcome to check the aforementioned tests in the `tests` folder and run them by calling PHPUnit.
+The present library is fully unit-tested, contributors are welcome to check the aforementioned tests in the `tests` folder and run them by calling PHPUnit.

 ## License
 The present package is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).